NationalSecurityAgency/skills-docs/docs/skills-client/README.md

 # Overview

-Generally integration follows the following steps:
+Generally integration follows the proceeding steps:

 1. Create and customize your training profile in the skill's dashboard
 1. Integrate client [Skill Display](/skills-client/#client-display-integration) libraries